zolekode/mmt/README.md

 7. Once they are installed, restart the Intelli-J. (Maybe you might need to restart it after installing each plugin.
 It doesn't make any difference.)

 8. Finally when you launch Intelli-J, create a new `MathHub` project.
-i.
-Click on + Create New Project ii.
-Then select MMT MathHub iii.
-Select the `mmt.jar` file you download during step 5 iv.
-Give a name to your project
+- Click on + Create New Project
+- Then select MMT MathHub
+- Select the `mmt.jar` file you download during step 5
+- Give a name to your project
-v.
-Click on Finish
+- Click on Finish

 9. In the section below (after IntelliJ has fully launched), you will see some tabs like `TODO`, `Version Control`, `MMT`, `Terminal`.
-i.
-Click on `MMT`.
+- Click on `MMT`.
-ii.
-Next the following tabs `MMT: Errors X Shell X` will become visible. iii.
-Click on the `Shell` tab.
+- Next the following tabs `MMT: Errors X Shell X` will become visible.
+- Click on the `Shell` tab.

 10. Finally, in the Textbox below (with the `Run` Button on the far right) enter the following command:
 `lmh install Tutorials/Mathematicians`to download dependency archives.